-This is s period of success for the club through its First Team.
-The First Team still led by coach Bobby Ali, won its first-ever State Amateur Cup and Open Cup titles in 2016, finished 3rd in the NPSL Keystone Conference with an improved 6-3-3 record, and qualified for the 2017 Lamar Hunt U.S. Open Cup for the first time in the club history.
+This was a period of success for the club through its First Team.
+The First Team, still led by coach Bobby Ali, won its first-ever State Amateur Cup and Open Cup titles in 2016, finished 3rd in the NPSL Keystone Conference with an improved 6-3-3 record, and qualified for the 2017 Lamar Hunt U.S. Open Cup for the first time in the club history.

 Unfortunately, Bobby Ali stepped down as coach of the First Team after the 2016 season to manage the Under-23s.

 Neewilli Saie who served briefly as coach of the U-19s and then the U-23s, took over the reins from Bobby Ali in 2017 after taking the Under-23s for a friendly match against the United States Under-20 National Team in Florida.

 However, things didn’t go as planned as the team lost 3-1 in its first-ever Lamar Hunt U.S. Open Cup match to Ocean City Nor’easters with defender Koaussi N’Guessan making history by scoring the club’s first-ever goal in that competition.

 Before making our historic appearance in our first-ever LHUSOC, the U.S. Soccer Federation did a feature on the club, posted below:

 The team also lost the USASA Region I Amateur Cup Final to Lansdowne Bhoys.

 In the NPSL, the team dropped to 6th in the Keystone Conference with a disappointing 4-1-5 record for the 2017 season.

 After the 2017 season, coach Neewilli Saie resigned as First Team coach to return to graduate school and the club appointed former player, Fatoma Turay, as head coach beginning the 2018 season.